 1) RPTKA (The Expatriate Placement Plan), IMTA (License to Hire Foreign Workers), IKTA (Working License for Foreigners), and KITAS (Limited Stay Visa Card)

 Initially, your sponsor company must submit the RPTKA to the Manpower Department (if your sponsor company is a domestic company) and BKPM (Investment Coordinating Board) if your sponsor company is a PT PMA (Foreign Investment Company).
-The expats are only expected to work for one year based on the law, and this can be extendable annually.
-Especially for the senior positions, like Director, the expats can work for three years and this can be renewed before the RPTKA is expired.
+The expats can only work for one year based on the law.
+But, this is extendable annually.
+Especially for the senior positions, like Director, the expats can work for three years and the permit can be renewed before the RPTKA expires.

-After the company’s RPTKA is approved, the company will be given an IMTA, which will be given to the foreign workers as a requirement to obtain IKTA and ITAS card.
-Next, the government will issue a TA-01 form so that your IKTA (Working license for Foreigners) can be issued and you will obtain an ITAS Card (KITAS), a limited stay visa.
+After the company’s RPTKA is approved, the company will get an IMTA, a requirement to obtain IKTA and ITAS card.
+Next, the government will issue a TA-01 form to issue your IKTA (Working license for Foreigners) and you will obtain an ITAS Card (KITAS), a limited stay visa.

 2) Paying DPKK (Skill and Development Fund Fee)

-You must know that by hiring you, your company must pay compensation to the country in the amount of US$ 100.00 per month per expatriate employee to contribute in the cost of training Indonesian prospectus employees.
-It is a non-refundable fee and should be paid before the work permit can be approved (of US$ 1,200.00 per year).
+You must know that by hiring you, your company must pay compensation to the country in the amount of US$ 100 per month per expatriate employee to contribute in the cost of training Indonesian prospectus employees.
+It is a non-refundable fee.
+Pay for it to get approval for the the work permit (of US$ 1,200 per year).

-Foreign workers must also be classified to have certain “expertise” to be able to support the development of Indonesia.
-It is important to show and illustrate in the company’s RPTKA that the expatriate employees cannot be supplied by Indonesian citizens.
+Foreign workers must also have certain “expertise” to be able to support the development of Indonesia.
+It is important to show and illustrate in the company’s RPTKA that Indonesian citizens do not have the expertise of the expatriate employees.

 It is important to pay the DPKK if you want to keep your ITAS valid so that you can work in Indonesia legally.